 Dr. Marina Kameneva is Research Professor of Surgery at the University of Pittsburgh School of Medicine, Professor of Bioengineering, University of Pittsburgh, and Director of the Artificial Blood Program at the McGowan Institute for Regenerative Medicine.
 Dr. Kameneva received her PhD in Mechanical Engineering at the School of Mathematics and Mechanics at Moscow State University (former Soviet Union) and then worked at the Research Institute of Mechanics of Moscow State University.
 After emigration to the United States, Dr. Kameneva joined the faculty of the University of Pittsburgh as a Visiting Scientist of the Artificial Heart and Lung Program and was appointed as a Research Assistant Professor of Surgery in 1996, as a Research Associate Professor of Surgery in 2000, and as Research Professor of Surgery and Bioengineering in 2006.

 Dr. Kameneva’s major research project is related to discovery and investigation of the remarkably beneficial hemodynamic effects of special blood-soluble molecules, so called drag-reducing polymers (DRPs).
-IV or IP nanomolar concentrations of DRPs were shown in Kameneva’s and other’s experimental studies to significantly improve blood circulation and outcomes in animal models of severe hemorrhagic shock, myocardial ischemia, inflammation, and other pathological conditions demonstrating improvement of impaired hemodynamics and animal conditions/survival.
+IV or IP nanomolar concentrations of DRPs were shown in Dr. Kameneva’s and other’s experimental studies to significantly improve blood circulation, and especially microcirculation, outcomes in animal models of severe hemorrhagic shock, myocardial ischemia, inflammation, and other pathological conditions demonstrating improvement of impaired hemodynamics and animal conditions/survival.
 Dr. Kameneva is investigating the hemodynamic effects of DRPs and specifically mechanisms of these effects near four decades, first at the Moscow State University (USSR) and then at the University of Pittsburgh, Pittsburgh, Pennsylvania.
 Over the past two decades, she has been a PI and co-PI of grants from private foundations, and from NIH, DARPA, DOD, etc. She is working on collaborative projects with Cornell University (Ithaca and Carnegie Mellon University); University of New Mexico; Anesthesiology Department, Magee Hospital, University of Pittsburgh; and others.

 Dr. Kameneva is the first or corresponding author of over 400 peer reviewed journal articles, conference/symposia proceedings, and abstracts, as well as several book chapters and monographs in the areas of Fluid Mechanics, Bioengineering, and Biorheology.